Best books on learning how to draw is the topic of our blog post today!

 5. How to Draw Cool Stuff, by Catherine V Holmes

 Catherine V Holmes’ How to Draw Cool Stuff is not just a drawing guide but a journey into the depths of one’s artistic mind.
-Through a series of elementary illustrations and steps, readers are introduced to the basics of drawing, which then gradually build up to more intricate artworks.
-The power of this book lies in its ability to teach viewers to perceive everyday objects through the lens of an artist, transforming the mundane into awe-inspiring art.
+Through a series of elementary illustrations and steps, readers are introduced to the basics of drawing, which then gradually build up to more detailed artworks.
+The power of this book lies in its ability to teach viewers to perceive everyday objects through the lens of an artist, reshaping the mundane into awe-inspiring art.
 From lifelike portraits to themed artworks and tattoo illustrations, Holmes makes the complex art of drawing both accessible and immensely enjoyable.

 6. How to Draw People: Step-by-Step Drawings! by Barbara Soloff Levy